Manny Jacinto: Early life

-Jacinto was born in Manila, Philippines, and is of Chinese Filipino descent.
-His family immigrated to Canada in 1990, when he was about three years old.
+Jacinto was born in Manila, Philippines, and is of Filipino-Chinese descent.
+His family emigrated to Canada in 1990, when he was about three years old.
 He was raised in Richmond, British Columbia.
-He grew up playing baseball and basketball, and attended an all-boys Catholic high school, Vancouver College.
+He grew up playing baseball and basketball, and attended Vancouver College, an all-boys Catholic high school.

 He earned a bachelor's degree in civil engineering at the University of British Columbia.

 Career

 While interning, Jacinto participated in hip-hop dance competitions before deciding on acting as a career.
-He became frustrated by the lack of other Asian actors in Vancouver and moved to Los Angeles.

-After small roles in series including Once Upon a Time, Supernatural and iZombie, he was cast in 2015 as triad leader Wing Lei in the Canadian spy drama The Romeo Section by Chris Haddock.
+He became frustrated by the lack of prominent Asian actors in Vancouver's film community and moved to Los Angeles.
+After small roles in series including Once Upon a Time, Supernatural, and iZombie; he was cast in 2015 as triad leader Wing Lei in the Canadian spy drama The Romeo Section by Chris Haddock.
 The role won him a Leo Award nomination for Best Supporting Performance in a Dramatic Series.

-In 2016, Jacinto was cast as Jianyu Li / Jason Mendoza in the NBC comedy The Good Place.
+In 2016, Jacinto was cast as Jason Mendoza in the NBC comedy The Good Place.
 He received favourable reviews for his performance as Mendoza, an EDM-obsessed "lovable doofus" from Jacksonville, Florida, going against stereotypes of how Asian men are often portrayed in Hollywood.

 In September 2018, Jacinto was cast in the Top Gun sequel Top Gun: Maverick, starring Tom Cruise.
 In November 2019, it was announced that Jacinto would have a main role on the Netflix horror drama miniseries Brand New Cherry Flavor.
 It was released on August 13, 2021.

-In November 2021, it was announced that Jacinto would voice Scott in the animated comedy-adventure series Hailey’s On It!, slated to premiere in 2023.
+In November 2021, it was announced that Jacinto would voice Scott in the animated comedy-adventure series Hailey's On It!, which premiered in June 2023 on Disney Channel.
 In 2022, Jacinto voiced Lucan in the eight-episode sci-fi podcast Marigold Breach, alongside his Good Place co-star Jameela Jamil.
+He portrayed Qimir in 2024's The Acolyte.

 Personal life

-In November 2019, Jacinto announced that he was engaged to fellow Canadian actress Dianne Doan.
+In November 2019, Jacinto announced that he was engaged to Descendants actress Dianne Doan, whom he had met while they were both performing as dancers.
+In a 2025 interview with People, it was confirmed the two of them had quietly gotten married in 2021.
+Additionally, in an interview with GMA Network, he referred to Doan as his wife.
 He lives in Los Angeles.